 As explained in my article, realistically, 2-3% is a really good amount of likes to get from your total number of followers, but it’s more typical to get between 1-2%.
 I have seen bloggers with ~1000 likes and 10k followers = 10% likes.
 Seriously?
 They’re more famous than a celebrity…

 Number 4 – Number of posts to follow ratio

 You have 150 posts and 30k+ followers or 1000 posts and over 100k followers.
 How?

 Caveat – They may have just deleted their older pictures

 Number 5 – Stalk their followers/people who liked their pictures

 If (consecutively) their follower’s pages look like this.
 You know it’s bought.

-Additionally, personally, I don’t believe what comes out of the site www.followercheck.co, there is no substantial evidence it’s true.
+Additionally, personally, I don’t believe what comes out of the site www.followercheck.co (a site that used to exist), there is no substantial evidence it’s true.
 Due to our hashtags, several bots follow me too via other people bots (such as Instagress, etc) and the people I am convinced are fake influencers, the site shows they have bought only a few 1000’s followers.
 Social Blade says otherwise ?

 Number 6 – Stalk them *outside* the social media platform

 I don’t mean hiding behind their car or outside their office ?
 Research on which magazines have posted about them?
 Have they written articles for magazines?
 What brands have interviewed them?
 What brands have they collaborated with?
 Was the result, “quality” content or just “quantity”?